telerik/blazor-docs/common-features/data-binding/onread.md

 The `OnRead` event handler receives an argument, which inherits from [`ReadEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.ReadEventArgs).
 The exact type depends on the component.
 For example, the Grid handler receives `GridReadEventArgs`.
 The ComboBox handler receives `ComboBoxReadEventArgs`, and so on.

-The event argument object has the following properties:
+The following properties of the event argument object are common for all [components with an `OnRead` event](#components-with-onread-event).
+Other properties are discussed in component-specific articles.

 <style>
     article style + table {